john30/ebusd-esp/README.md

 When configuring for an eBUS adapter 3, the necessary [ebuspicloader](https://github.com/john30/ebusd/blob/master/src/tools/README.md) settings will be shown in the appropriate section.
 Please make sure to set them accordingly.
-For older PIC firmware versions, the hardware jumpers are shown as well, but there are obsolete now.
+For older PIC firmware versions, the hardware jumpers are shown as well, but these are obsolete now.

 Use "Check & Update" to check your input and if no error message appeared and after you have verified the correctness of the values, simply press "Save & Reboot" to save the changes and reboot the device.